tim2000s/Boost-master-v3/README.md

 ### Recommended Settings

-**Boost Bolus Cap** - Start at 2.5% of TDD and increase to no more than 5% of total daily dose.
+**Boost Bolus Cap** - Start at 2.5% of TDD and increase to no more than 5% of 7 day average total daily dose.
-**UAM Boost max IOB** - Start at 5% of TDD and increase to no more than 10% of total daily dose.
+**UAM Boost max IOB** - Start at 5% of TDD and increase to no more than 15% of 7 day average total daily dose.
 **UAMSMBBasalMinutes** - 30 mins.
 This is only used overnight when IOB is large enough to trigger UAM, so it doesn't need to be a large value.
 **Boost insulin required percent** - recommended not to exceed 75%.
 Start at 50% and increase as necessary.